 HOW LONG ARE FIJIKAVA'S PIPER METHYSTICUM CROPS GROWN BEFORE BEING HARVESTED?
 DON'T CROPS NEED 5 YEARS TO MATURE?

-We grow our crops for 2 years before harvesting when crops are at peak kavalactone yield.
-An additional 3 years of growing is not required and does not impact our extraction or manufacturing output in quality or quantum.
+We grow our crops for two years before harvesting when crops are at peak kavalactone yield.
+An additional three years of growing is not required and does not impact our extraction or manufacturing output in quality or quantum.

 ISN'T KAVA BANNED IN EUROPE?

-The Codex Alimentarius Commission, established with support from the Food and Agriculture Organisation (FAO) of the United Nations and World Health Organisation (WHO) are developing a Kava regional standard to regulate the Pacific Kava market and bring higher quality, safe and disease free kava back to the international market.
+The Codex Alimentarius Commission, established with support from the Food and Agriculture Organisation (FAO) of the United Nations and World Health Organisation (WHO), developing a Kava regional standard to regulate the Pacific Kava market and bring higher quality, safe, and disease free kava back to the international market.

 WHAT REGULATIONS ARE IN PLACE AROUND KAVA QUALITY?